 Your first decision involves knowing where you’ll be going.
 Will you be car camping with lots of space and no weight limits?
-Or will you be putting in the muscle power and backpacking, with limited weight and space?
+Or will you be backpacking, with limited weight and space?
 Before we get into our tips for getting the best tent for you, here are some examples of the best car camping and backpacking tents.
 We’ve also included some tips for making your purchase below.

 Best Car Camping Tents